LA’s May Day March Draws Trump Detractors and Supporters

 Organizers had said there was a sharp uptick in interest in this year’s march.
 A hundred groups were expected to take part in a rally organized by The May Day Coalition of Los Angeles.
 In the past, 30 or 40 groups participated in the May Day marches and protests, according to the Los Angeles Times.

 Despite the lower than expected turnout, passions still ran high.
-A group of Trump supporters assembled outside LAPD headquarters, with a line of police separating them from a smaller anti-Trump group.
+A vastly outnumbered group of Trump supporters assembled outside LAPD headquarters, with a line of police separating them from an anti-Trump group.

 Ventura resident Patricia Morales, 50, said she had joined the Trump supporters because she felt marchers were uninformed about the president.
 She suggested liberals had paid protestors to attend previous demonstrations to “create anarchy.”